zengjixiang/jina/docs/get-started/install/troubleshooting.md

 ### If not, then...

-Then you are likely installing Jina on a less-supported system/architecture.
+Then you are likely installing Jina-serve on a less-supported system/architecture.
 For example, on native Mac M1, Alpine Linux, or Raspberry Pi 2/3 (armv6/7).

 ## On Windows with `conda`

 Unfortunately, `conda install` is not supported on Windows.
 You can either do `pip install jina` natively on Windows, or use `pip/conda install` under WSL2.

-## Upgrading from Jina 2.x to 3.x
+## Upgrading from Jina-serve 2.x to 3.x
-If you upgraded an existing Jina installation from 2.x to 3.x you may see the following error message:
+If you upgraded an existing Jina-serve installation from 2.x to 3.x you may see the following error message:

 ```text
 OSError: `docarray` dependency is not installed correctly, please reinstall with `pip install -U --force-reinstall docarray`